goknurginer/XenoSplit/README.md

 # XenoSplit
 Mapping pipeline
-Author: Aaron Lun - Göknur Giner
+Author: Göknur Giner & Aaron Lun

-XenoSplit is a solution to bioinformatics challenges of transcriptional profiling of circulating tumor cells.
-Circulating tumor cells (CTCs) are cancer cells that can detach from the primary tumor and enter the blood circulation.
-Most cancer cells that leave the tumor are destroyed by immune system, however some survive and can migrate to other tissues.
-They can then become phenotypically different and cause micro or macro metastasis.
-Thus, research into CTCs is crucial for developing more effective therapies against metastasized cancer.
-In this project we had a combination of breast cancer tumor and circulating tumor cell samples.
-These samples were obtained from human tumor xenografts in immunodeficient mice.
+XenoSplit is a solution to bioinformatics challenges of transcriptional profiling of patient derived xenografts (PDXs).
 Xenograft mouse models are known to be challenging as they suffer from the scarcity of human cells.
-The major difficulty of working with these xenografts is the mixed human and mouse information.
-Most of the CTC samples mapped to the mouse genome with higher mapping proportions than they mapped to human genome.
+The major challenge of working with these xenografts is the mixed human and mouse information.

-We can outline the bioinformatics strategy called XenoSplit adopted for this data: A major challenge is to distinguish human from mouse reads.
 To classify ambiguous reads, XenoSplit compares human mapping scores with mouse genome mapping scores.
-First, reads were mapped to human and mouse genomes.
+First, reads were mapped to human and mouse genomes seperately.
 Then reads were allocated to a species based on the number of correctly aligned bases.
 This identifies a sufficient number of human reads to proceed with downstream analyses.

+XenoSplit is a simple and effective method, which improves the accuracy and sensitivity of detecting the reads originated from the graft tissue.
+XenoSplit is a fast computational tool and it is freely available for non commercial use.